tidymodels/embed/README.md

 install.packages("embed")
 ```

-Note that, to use some steps, you will also have to load other packages
+Note that to use some steps, you will also have to install other
-such as `rstanarm` and `lme4`.
-For all of the steps to work, you may
+packages such as `rstanarm` and `lme4`.
+For all of the steps to work,
-want to use:
+you may want to use:

 ``` r
 install.packages(c("rpart", "xgboost", "rstanarm", "lme4"))